-Indicators: Family Reunification 1.
-If yes, what is the waiting period? ☐ Yes ⊠ No 2.
-2. Does the law set a maximum time limit for submitting a family reunification application If yes, what is the time limit? ☐ Yes ⊠ No 3.
-Does the law set a minimum income requirement? ☐ Yes ⊠ No
+1. Indicators: Family Reunification Is there a waiting period before a beneficiary can apply for family reunification? ☐ Yes ☑ No If yes, what is the waiting period?
+2. Does the law set a maximum time limit for submitting a family reunification application? ☐ Yes ☒ No ❖ If yes, what is the time limit?
+3. Does the law set a minimum income requirement? ☐ Yes ☐ No

 The same legal framework is applicable to refugees and beneficiaries of subsidiary protection in terms of family reunification.
 As soon as refugees and subsidiary protection beneficiaries are granted protection, they are entitled to apply for it.
-Family reunification is permitted for:666
+Family reunification is permitted for: